Yu-Jack/handcraft-express/README.md

 ## Testing

-You could run `npm run test` to do unit test for this library.
+You could run `npm run test` to do test for this library.

 ## Some tips